How Nature Empowers Children

 Nestled in a quiet patch of woods, just minutes from the hustle and bustle of the rest of town, children are busy constructing a woodland village, creating a complex communication system made of ropes, baskets and other spare parts and pieces.
 Another group of children works together to hoist a pallet over a fallen log to better secure their fort.

-Reminiscent of the childhood many of us lived, TimberNook of Greater Burlington provides an outdoor environment where children can move their bodies and exercise their creativity.
-Owner/director, Colleen Christman of South Burlington, and her staff stealthily supervise as the children play.
+Reminiscent of the childhood many of us lived, Wonder Roots provides an outdoor environment where children can move their bodies and exercise their creativity.
+Owner and educator, Colleen Christman, and her staff stealthily supervise as the children play.

 “We want to empower children to make their own decisions and encourage them to work together,” Christman said.
 “Our role as the adults is to set-up the environment in a way that inspires their play and then step-back and allow the children to lead the way.
 We try to stay out of their ‘bubble’ and only intervene if there is a concern for safety.
 It’s amazing the problem solving and creativity that happens when adults give children the space and time.
 The children challenge themselves in different ways and gain so much confidence."

-After launching six months ago, TimberNook of Greater Burlington joins a growing network of other TimberNook programs around the world.
+After launching in 2018, Wonder Roots LLC joins a growing network of other programs around the world offering TimberNook summer camps and other creative experiences in nature.
 Angela Hanscom, TimberNook Founder, CEO, and pediatric occupational therapist founded TimberNook after noticing more and more children having trouble sitting still or paying attention in school, and others struggling with balance and motor skills.

 A growing body of research has determined that the more children engage in imaginative play and take reasonable risks outdoors, the more they are equipped to be successful in home and school environments.
 These benefits stretch over multiple developmental areas and Christman has seen this first hand through her work with children.